AtlantECO

 The EU-funded AtlantECO project aims to develop and apply a novel, unifying framework that provides knowledge-based resources for a better understanding and management of the Atlantic Ocean and its ecosystem services.
 AtlantECO will engage with citizens and actors from the industry and policy sectors in order to stimulate responsible behaviour and Blue Growth.
 The project focuses on three pillars of research: microbiomes, plastic and the plastisphere, and seascape connectivity.
 In pursuit of this goal, AtlantECO is bringing together experts and pioneers from Europe, South America and South Africa with the relevant resources, knowledge and experience.

-The Atlantic marine ecosystems assessed by AltantECO brings important inputs for the Blue-Cloud Roadmap, a document which considers the technical developments, market analysis and opportunities for exploitation of Blue-Cloud, while providing options that ensure sustainability of Blue-Cloud services and integration into the European Open Science Cloud (EOSC) in the long term.
-Blue-Cloud roadmap can also benefit from the strategy AtlantECO is delivering on capacity building and transfer of knowledge for a seamless engagement between science, industry, policy, and society.
-It will be a relevant addition for Blue-Cloud Roadmap having contributions from AtlantECO, since this project have partners not only from Europe but also from America and Africa, with inputs from experts from other continents.
+- Contribution to Blue-Cloud Roadmap: The Atlantic marine ecosystems assessed by AltantECO have brought important inputs for the Blue-Cloud Roadmap, a document which considers the technical developments, market analysis and opportunities for exploitation of Blue-Cloud, while providing options that ensure sustainability of Blue-Cloud services and integration into the European Open Science Cloud (EOSC) in the long term.
+Blue-Cloud roadmap also benefited from the strategy AtlantECO is delivering on capacity building and transfer of knowledge for a seamless engagement between science, industry, policy, and society.
+It has been a relevant addition for Blue-Cloud Roadmap as this project has partners not only from Europe but also from America and Africa, with inputs from experts from other continents.

 The AtlantECO podcast series